Ifsiyana/README.md/README.md

 - 📊 Strong interest in **Data Analytics**, **Machine Learning**, and **IT**.

 ### 🚩 **Current Projects**
+- 💻 Database management : **Employee Management System using SQL**
-- 🧠 Optimizing **Time Series Forecasting Models** like N-BEATS and LSTMs.
+- 🧠 Optimizing **Time Series Forecasting Models** like N-BEATS, MLP and LSTMs.
 - 📈 Developing dashboards to visualize **football performance metrics** and uncover actionable insights.
 - 🔧 Experimenting with **Fullstack Java Development** and **Mikrotik Network Configuration**.